2023 Solar Incentives Guide for Radcliff, KY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" broadly refers to financial incentives that are in place to encourage the use of renewable energy by making solar panels more affordable.
-Solar incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, some by the Kentucky government and some by your specific utility company, county or municipality.
+Solar incentives help mitigate the cost of installing solar panels on your home.
+These financial incentives are in place to encourage more homeowners to switch their home over to renewable energy.
+Incentives might include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are handled federally, while others are offered by the Kentucky government or by your specific utility company, county or municipality.
 Some solar incentives you might qualify for are:

 - Tax Credits: Unlike tax deductions, tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the government.